 Take him/her a walk

-Talking your Newfoundland for a walk in the morning or evening could strengthen the bond between you and your doggo.
+Talking to your Newfoundland for a walk in the morning or evening could strengthen the bond between you and your doggo.

 If you are kind of a busy person, you do wanna allocate some time to give sufficient exercise to your doggo.
 Because it makes your canine friend mentally stimulated and physically stronger and healthier.